The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Reduction from the problem

 The third equation holds as each summand except the last one is a multiple of $q_i$.
 The last transformation is true due to the computation above.

-Note that for all primes greater $2$ and $\alpha \neq 0$ it holds that $x_i \neq y_i$.
+Note that for all prime numbers greater than $2$ it holds that $x_i \neq y_i$.
 This can easily be seen as we already argued that $x_i$ and $y_i$ are in $\mathbb{Z}_{p_i}$.
 Let us suppose both values are equal, \ie,

-As $q_i$ is a product of prime numbers greater than $2$, there is no $x_i $ satisfying the formula above.
-It follows that $x_i^2$ and $y_i^2$ and thus $x_i$ and $y_i$ are different numbers. \\
+The factor $q_i$ is a product of some prime number greater than $2$ by the assumption above.
+Thus, there is no $x_i $ satisfying the formula. \\